rafimrfdn/portfolio/src/posts/0026-how-to-connect-a-two-ec2-instances-database-and-files-transfer-using-aws-cli.md

 --tags Key=Name,Value=efs-file-system
 ```

+Explanation:

+- The `aws efs create-file-system` command creates an EFS file system.
+- The `--performance-mode` option specifies the performance mode.
+- The `--throughput-mode` option specifies the throughput mode.
+- The `--query` option specifies the query to retrieve the file system ID.
+- The `--output` option specifies the output format.
-The command creates an EFS file system and adds a tag to the EFS file system.
+- The `aws efs create-tags` command adds a tag to the EFS file system.

 ### Step 2: Create an EFS Mount Target